Virendra3010/Javascript-projects/Password toggle/README.md

 ## Features
 - Toggle password visibility by clicking the eye icon
 - Responsive design
-- Eye icon changes to indicate password visibility state
+- Eye icon changes to a indicate password visibility state

 ## Usage
 1. Enter your password in the input field.